ROYAL DUTCH SHELL FOUNDER SIR HENRI DETERDING, NAZI FINANCIER

 NAZI HISTORY OF ROYAL DUTCH SHELL

-Deterding was the guest of Hitler during a four day summit meeting at Berchtesgaden.
+Deterding was the guest of Hitler during a four-day summit meeting at Berchtesgaden.
 Sir Henri and Hitler both had ambitions on Russian oil fields.
-Only an honored personal guest would be rewarded with a private four day meeting at Hitler’s mountain top retreat.
+Only an honoured personal guest would be rewarded with a private four-day meeting at Hitler’s mountain top retreat.

 Photograph (full size here) shows a Swastika flag flying at the head office of Royal Dutch Petroleum, 30 Carel van Bylandtlaan, The Hague, during the Nazi occupation of the in World War II (From Image Database Hague Municipal)

-Sir Henri Deterding, the founder of the Royal Dutch Shell Group – known as “The Most Powerful Man in the World” – who became an ardent Nazi and financial supporter of Hitler and the Nazi party.
+Sir Henri Deterding (photograph above and oil painting below), the founder of the Royal Dutch Shell Group – known as “The Most Powerful Man in the World” – who became an ardent Nazi and financial supporter of Hitler and the Nazi party on behalf of his beloved company, Shell.

 NAZI GERMANY NEWS NOW